 We expect our future capital requirements will be substantial, particularly as we continue to develop our business and expand our commercial activities.
 As discussed in "Information on AquaBounty-Recent Events," in February 2016, we executed a convertible debt facility providing for borrowings of up to \$10.0 million with Intrexon, our majority shareholder.
-As of September 30, 2016, \$7.5 million has been advanced under this debt facility and \$2.5 million is available for future draws.
+As of September 30, 2016, \$7.5 million had been advanced under this debt facility and \$2.5 million was available for future draws.
+The remaining \$2.5 million available under this facility was drawn during the fourth quarter of 2016 and on December 16, 2016, the entire \$10 million (plus accrued interest) of Convertible Debt was converted into 36,387,236 shares of AquaBounty common stock.
 Based on our current level of operations and anticipated expenditures, we believe that borrowings under this facility will provide adequate funds for ongoing operations, planned capital expenditures, and working capital requirements through March 2017.
 Additionally, we have entered into the Purchase Agreement to sell Intrexon our common stock for proceeds of approximately \$25 million.
 We also believe that such proceeds will allow us to commence activities for a pilot-scale commercial operation to prove the economic benefit and market acceptance for our product.